openflighthpc/flight-control-api/README.md

 ## Fetch Provider

-Fetch the information of a specivic provider by id.
+Fetch the information of a specific provider by id.

 ### Path